asyncapi/website/pages/docs/tools/glee/intro.md

 Every file in the functions folder acts as a handler to develop business logic for glee, every file should export an async function that receives an event parameter, where you have access to payload and server details.

-Running and testing your application
+#### Running and testing your application

-We will not execute the application and carry out testing with Postman to ensure that it is functioning as intended.
+We will execute the application and carry out testing with Postman to ensure that it is functioning as intended.

 Now to run your glee application, just run: